RedHatQE/firewatch/docs/cli_usage_guide.md

 Usage: firewatch report [OPTIONS]

 Options:
+  --pdb                           Drop to `ipdb` shell on exception --additional-labels-file PATH   A file containing a list of additional
+                                  labels separated by new lines to add to any new Jira issue.
   --verbose-test-failure-reporting-ticket-limit INTEGER
                                   Used to limit the number of bugs created when --verbose-test-reporting is set.
 If not